Our standard terms and conditions are as follows:

 7.4.3 ensure that all personnel who have access to and/or process personal data are obliged to keep the personal data confidential; and

-7.4.4 not transfer any personal data outside of the European Economic Area unless the following conditions are fulfilled:
+7.4.4 not transfer any personal data outside of the Indian Economic Area unless the following conditions are fulfilled: